Ansuman942/SysMaint-Project/README.md

-# Bash Scripting Suite for System Maintenance
+# A Simple Bash Menu for Admin Tasks

 This is a simple suite of Bash scripts I put together for a project.
 The goal is to automate a few common system maintenance tasks from one central menu.
 It's not super fancy, but it gets the job done.